-A native of Southern Europe, beetroot has a vibrant crimson colour which comes from pigments no other vegetable has.
+Beetroot is a native of Southern Europe and has a vibrant crimson colour which comes from pigments no other vegetable has.

+In New Zealand the roots are most frequently eaten, however, young beetroot leaves are sometimes available.
 Originally the leaves were preferred eating, rather than the roots.
-In New Zealand, usually it is the roots that are eaten, however, young beetroot leaves are sometimes available.
 In some countries all parts of the beetroot are regularly eaten.
 Beetroot is frequently consumed pickled.
 Baby beetroot leaves may be found in salad mixes.

 Several varieties are available with roots varying in shape from round to spherical.
 Flavour variations are very subtle.
-A golden beet variety exists but this is seldom seen commercially in New Zealand.
+Golden and Chioggia beetroot are new varieties.

 What to look for

 Roots should be smooth with a firm skin and deep red colour.
 Avoid roots with scaly areas around the top surface as they tend to be tougher.
-If the leaves are still attached, they should not be floppy; they should be bright green with pink/red veins.
+Any leaves still attached should not be floppy and should be bright green with pink/red veins.
 Buy small quantities regularly to guarantee freshness.

-All year but most plentiful November - April.
+All year but most plentiful November to April.

 Store roots in the crisper of the refrigerator; it is not necessary to wrap them.
 Store young leaves in a plastic bag in the crisper.